RikudouGoku/Media-Server/docs/NAS.md

 - Paperless-ngx: Great tool to gather and organize your documents/mails, you can use this to automatically convert emails into documents and then store it in your NAS in a well-organized method.
 Example would be to use it to store and organize your digital receipts.

-- Stirling PDF: If you work with PDF files this has a TON of features for them, way too many to list so just take a look [here]([GitHub - Stirling-Tools/Stirling-PDF: #1 Locally hosted web application that allows you to perform various operations on PDF files](https://github.com/Stirling-Tools/Stirling-PDF?tab=readme-ov-file#pdf-features))
+- Stirling PDF: If you work with PDF files this has a TON of features for them, way too many to list so just take a look [here](https://github.com/Stirling-Tools/Stirling-PDF?tab=readme-ov-file#pdf-features).

 - Linkwarden: Bookmark manager to collect, organize and archive webpages.
 Great for organizing your bookmarks with the help of tags and other tools as well as automatically take a screenshot, pdf or html file of the saved site for archiving.